zhangqianhui/vae-gan-tensorflow/README.md

 ## dataset requirement

-You can download the [CelebA dataset](https://www.dropbox.com/sh/8oqt9vytwxb3s4r/AAB06FXaQRUNtjW9ntaoPGvCa?dl=0) and unzip CelebA into a directory.
+You can download the [Align and Cropped CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and unzip CelebA into a directory.
 Noted that this directory don't contain the sub-directory.

 ## Usage